 What is a larder?

-A larder is where perishable food is stored and is usually found on the rooftop or in smaller spaces or rooms.
-A larder pantry is usually a cool area used for storing foods with a low life span, like onions, eggs, milk, and meat.
+A larder is where perishable foodstuff is stored and is usually found on the rooftop or in smaller spaces or rooms.
+A larder pantry is usually a cool area used for storing food with a low life span like onions, eggs, milk, and Meat.
 Meat is hung in the larder.

 The similarity between the two is storage.
 Although both pantry and larder are used for storage, they are in a room next to the kitchen or a cupboard.
 You can also find a walk-in pantry or larder.